 - 1. Coordinate work with the Pope County Land & Resources Management Department to protect and educate the public about water resource concerns and implement the activities in the Pope County 8 Lake TMDL and the 2013 Comprehensive Water Management Plan. - 2.
 Work with the Chippewa River Watershed, Sauk River Watershed, and North Fork Crow River Watershed District, and Pope County Land & Resource Management Department to provide information to help promote conservation. - 3.
 Participate on Technical Advisory and Policy Committees for watershed projects with a One Watershed One Plan (Comprehensive Water Management Plan). - 4.
-Provide support to water quality monitoring programs: Pope County Lake Monitoring, Chippewa River watershed, North Fork Crow River watershed, and Sauk River watershed monitoring of lakes and streams. - 5.
+Coordinate work with partners to protect and education the public about water resource concerns and implement activities identified as priorities in the Chippewa River, Sauk River, and North Fork Crow River Comprehensive Watershed Management Plans. - 5.
+Provide support to water quality monitoring programs: Pope County Lake Monitoring, Chippewa River watershed, North Fork Crow River watershed, and Sauk River watershed monitoring of lakes and streams. - 6.
 Participate in the JPA with the West Central Technical Service Area Engineering Team and provide guidance on annual workload.